mentionm/crypto-resources/README.md

 ### 👛 Wallets
 - [Metamask](https://metamask.io/) - Most popular crypto wallet & gateway to blockchain apps.
 Supports Ethereum, BSC, Avax, and many more blockchains.
 - [Trust Wallet](https://trustwallet.com/) - One of the most trusted crypto wallets.
-Also, allows see NFT collectibles.
+Also, allows users to see NFT collectibles.
 Available on iOS and Android. *Listed on Mobile Apps for buying and trading category too.*
 - [Crypto.com](https://crypto.com/) - One of the most popular crypto wallets.
 Works on mobile devices only. *Listed on Mobile Apps for buying and trading category too.*
 - [Rainbow](https://rainbow.me/) - Simple to use Ethereum-based wallet.
 Mobile only.
 - [MEW](https://www.myetherwallet.com/) - MyEtherWallet.
 Supports ERC tokens and NFTs.
 Works on smartphones only.
 - [WalletConnect](https://walletconnect.com/) - WalletConnect is the web3 standard to connect blockchain wallets to dapps.
 It supports most of the wallets listed here.
 - [Exodus](https://www.exodus.com/) - Popular multi-assets crypto wallet.
 Has desktop and mobile versions.
+- [Rabby](https://rabby.io/) - An awesome wallet/browser extension for Ethereum, Base, Arbitrum, Optimism, and many other L2s.
+Also, supports different L1s.
+I prefer it over MetaMask or other wallets now.
+-

 #### SOL
 - [Phantom](https://phantom.app/) - Full of features SOL wallet allowing to swap, to see NFTs, staking, and more.
+Expanding its support now allows holding Ethereum and Bitcoin.
 - [Solflare](https://solflare.com/) - A non-custodial wallet for Solana.
-Swap, stake, hold.
+Swap, stake, and hold.
+- [Backpack](https://backpack.app/) - Convenient and easy-to-use wallet for Solana users.
+It's a great choice for the mobile wallet, too.

 #### 🔒 Hardware wallets
 - [Ledger](https://www.ledger.com/) - Ledger hardware wallet.
 - [Trezor](https://trezor.io/) - Trezor hardware wallet.
 - [KeepKey](https://shapeshift.com/keepkey) - KeepKey hardware wallet.

-*Attention: Buy hardware wallet only from an official distributor!*
+*Attention: Buy hardware wallets only from an official distributor!*

 ### 📨 Newsletters
 - [Market Meditations](https://koroushak.substack.com/) - An awesome free crypto newsletter with a lot of very useful information.
 Delivered by [@Koroush AK](https://twitter.com/KoroushAK).
 - [TechnicalRoundup](https://technicalroundup.com/) - Technical crypto analysis.
 - [Coindesk Newsletter](https://www.coindesk.com/newsletters/) - a number of newsletters by different topics.
-Powered by Coindesk news portal.
+Powered by CoinDesk news portal.
 - [The Held Report](https://www.theheldreport.com/) - Delivered by growth at Kraken exchange, [@Dan Held](https://twitter.com/danheld).
 - [Cobie's Newsletter](https://cobie.substack.com/) - Deeper insights about crypto markets action and fundamentals.
 - [Messari Newsletter](https://messari.io/newsletter) - Top crypto news every day, every morning.